NOTICE OF PROTECTED HEALTH INFORMATION PRACTICES AND PRIVACY STATEMENT

 Your Rights Regarding Your Protected Health Information

-You may request restrictions on our use and disclosure of your PHI (1) for treatment, payment and healthcare operations; (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care; or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
-While we will consider all requests for restrictions carefully, we are not required to agree to a requested restriction, except that in certain instances we must agree to a restriction relating to a disclosure to a health plan for the purposes of carrying out payment or healthcare operations in which the PHI pertains solely to a healthcare item or service for which the healthcare provider involved has already been paid out of pocket in full.
-If you wish to request restrictions, please submit a written request to Patient Relations.
-A form to request restrictions is available upon request from Patient Relations.
+Right to Request Restrictions: You may request restrictions on our use and disclosure of your PHI: (1) for treatment, payment and healthcare operations; (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care; or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
+While we will consider all requests for restrictions carefully, we are not required to agree to a requested restriction, except that we must agree to a restriction relating to a disclosure of PHI to a health plan for the purposes of carrying out payment or healthcare operations in which the PHI pertains solely to a healthcare item or service for which the healthcare provider has already been paid out of pocket in full and the disclosure is not required by law.
+If you wish to request restrictions, please submit a written request to Patient Care Privacy Officer (see address below).
+A form to request restrictions is available upon request from the contact information below.

 1111 Nicholas Boulevard